1831374323/GeoKD-privacy-policy/index.md

 # Privacy Policy

-**This Privacy Policy applies to the mobile application ("the App") developed and published by the developer.**
+**This Privacy Policy applies to the mobile application 《Geometry Kingdom》, developed and published by Kundongli (Hangzhou) Intelligent Technology Co., Ltd.**

 ## 1. Data Collection and Usage